mrazomej/antibiotic_landscape/code/processing/metropolis-hastings_sim/v09/README.md

 ## simple description

-Evolution simulation with one fixed and 49 random evolution conditions and a 8-peak genetic density landscape in 3D phenotype space.
-The fitness peaks have relatively large covariances to promote that from any position in phenotype space, there are multiple fitness peaks that can be reached.
+- 3D phenotype space with one fixed and 49 random evolution conditions.
+    - large covariances to promote that from any position in phenotype space, there are multiple fitness peaks that can be reached.

-This simulation has a 10x larger temperature than usual to force a more directed path in phenotypic space when evolving on a particular environment.

-The trained RHVAE has a latent space dimensionality of 3, matching that of the phenotype space.
+    - large inverse temperature making evolution more directed.

+- 3D latent space with 256 centroids determined by k-medoids.

+- 85%/15% training/validation split.

 ## simulation setup